Should you practice core exercises for spinal cord injury recovery?

 You can always adjust any exercise to better suit your abilities.

 Mind Over Matter: the Power of Positive Thinking

 Spinal cord injury can be debilitating and take a huge toll on your overall health.
 It limits your range of movement and can easily discourage anyone from pursuing exercise at all.

-The key is to adopt a hopeful mindset and remember the power of positive thinking.
+The key is to adopt a hopeful mindset and practice positive thinking.

-Practicing core exercises for spinal cord injury will help ensure that your spine is aligned and balanced for recovery.
+Practicing core exercises for spinal cord injury will help boost balance and coordination skills.